Cumberland Presbyterian Church in America: Organization and membership

 Denominational headquarters are located in Huntsville, Alabama.
 There are 153 congregations, which are organized into 15 presbyteries and four synods, in Alabama, Kentucky, Tennessee and Texas and Illinois.
 Membership is primarily concentrated in Alabama, Tennessee, and Texas, but the church extends north to Cleveland, Chicago, Oklahoma, Detroit and Marshalltown, Iowa.

 Governance

 The church adheres to the Presbyterian Church governance.
 It has 4 Synods, the Texas Synod has 3 Presbyteries namely the Angelina (26 churches), Brazos River (58) and East Texas (4) Presbyteries.
 The Tennessee Synod has 3 Presbyteries, the Elk River (11), Hiawassee (9), New Hopewell Presbyteries (11).
 The Kentucky Synod has 3, the Cleveland Ohio (4), the Kansouri (12), and the Ohio (5), the Purchase (5) Presbyteries.
-The biggest synod is Alabama Synod with 6 Presbyteries, namely the Birmingham (6), the Florence (5), Huntsville (68), South Alabam (16), Tennessee Valley (8) and Tuscaloosa (7) Presbyteries.
+The biggest synod is Alabama Synod with 6 Presbyteries, namely the Birmingham (6), the Florence (5), Huntsville (68), South Alabama (16), Tennessee Valley (8) and Tuscaloosa (7) Presbyteries.

 Unification issues

-In 2012 the General assemblies of both the Cumberland Presbyterian Church and the Cumberland Presbyterian Church in America were agreed to the forming of a unification task force, to pursue organic union.
+In 2012 the general assemblies of both the Cumberland Presbyterian Church and the Cumberland Presbyterian Church in America were agreed to the forming of a unification task force, to pursue organic union.